Read the February 2012 newsletter.

 We're getting ready to publish our first newsletter!
 Want to receive it?
 Click here to join up!
 You'll also receive a free e-book, "C.M.
 Mayo on Creative Writing: The Best from the Blog," a series of inspiring and practical tips for writers.

-workshop in Mexico City is sold out.
+The May 28th workshop in Mexico City is sold out.
 Stay tuned for an announcement about another to be scheduled soon.

 Read an interview with John Randolph Bennett here.